28 December 2017

 12 December 2017

-Enough Said (starring Julia Louis-Dreyfus)
+Enough Said (Julia Louis-Dreyfus)

 Last night we wanted something light to watch, and this fit the bill nicely.
 Julia Louis-Dreyfus stars as Eva, who works as a masseuse.
 She is fairly amicably divorced, and close to her eighteen-year-old daughter.
 At a party she meets a middle-aged and somewhat overweight man, Albert (James Gandolfini), and while she feels no attraction, she quite likes him and a friendship develops.

-The friendship is obviously going to lead to something more (it’s that kind of film) but it’s taken fairly slowly, with a lot of banter and some good chemistry that leads them to becoming close friends.
-Albert is also divorced, and also has a daughter who’s about to head off for college, so the two have quite a bit in common, as well as their shared sense of humour.
+The friendship is obviously going to lead to something more (it’s that kind of film).
+But it’s taken fairly slowly, with a lot of banter and some good chemistry that leads them to becoming close friends.
+Albert is also divorced, and also has a daughter who’s about to head off for college.
+So the two have quite a bit in common, as well as their shared sense of humour.

 Meanwhile, Eva has also become friendly with a poet called Marianne (Catherine Keener) after meeting her at the same party, and then becoming her masseuse.
 Marianne is yet another divorcee, who spends a lot of time ranting about her ex-husband, whom she rather despises.